3.

 Stagger angle

-Untwisting of blade
+Untwisting of blades

 Integral snubber

 Strongly twisted and long rotor blades are subject to untwist by centrifugal forces (Figure 11a), other deformations are from the working fluid flow.
-This is solved by an integrated blade vibration snubber, which only clicks into the vibration snubber of the neighbouring blade at certain machine speeds to stiffen the blade cascade and stop further blade untwisting, see Figure 11b.
-It is therefore necessary to take into account that the profile geometry will be different at machine standstill than at nominal speed.
+This is solved by an integrated blade vibration snubber, which only clicks into the vibration snubber of the neighbouring blade at certain machine rotational speeds to stiffen the blade cascade and stop further blade untwisting, see Figure 11b.
+It is therefore necessary to take into account that the profile geometry will be different at machine standstill than at nominal rotational speed.
 Untwisting is also evident in wind turbine blades, which also change shape due to axial force from the airflow.

 Untwisting of twisted blade

-11:Untwisting of twisted blade
+11: Untwisting of twisted blade

 Radial blades